chinmaya-dehury/1-shot-IFC/README.md

 # 1-shot-IFC
-Single window system to configure and deploy a data flow processors, excecution stacks such as Function as Service(FaaS) at Fog and Cloud enviornment.
-The main objective of the project is to develop a toolset that can configure the fog enviornment with cloud connection along with necessary softwares required for data driven excecution using various commands.
+Single window system to configure and deploy data flow processors, execution stacks such as Function as Service(FaaS) at Fog and Cloud environment.
+The main objective of the project is to develop a toolset that can configure the fog environment with cloud connection along with necessary softwares required for data driven execution using various commands.

 The system has the following components: